 Major-General George R Pearkes Building, Government office building in downtown Ottawa, Canada

-The Major-General George R Pearkes Building consists of two towers in downtown Ottawa at 101 Colonel By Drive.
-It serves as the headquarters for the Department of National Defence and was designed by John C Parkin and associates.
+The Major-General George R Pearkes Building is a two-tower government complex at 101 Colonel By Drive in downtown Ottawa.
+It serves as the headquarters of Canada's Department of National Defence and was designed by architect John C Parkin.

 The community of curious travelers